- Deciding whether to travel abroad with your pet

 From UK ferry ports you can reach the likes of France, Ireland, Holland, Spain and the Channel Islands.

 Although taking a ferry is slower than flying, it’s generally cheaper and less stressful.
 Usually, pets can’t travel on deck, but ferries on some longer routes will provide dedicated kennel facilities so you don’t have to worry about leaving animals in your car.

 According to National Rail, passengers can take dogs, cats and other small animals without being charged.
 There’s a maximum of two animals per person and the following conditions must be met:

 There’s also the Eurotunnel, connecting Dover to Calais.
-In the four years following the 2012 changes to PETS, which made it easier to travel with animals, more than 2 million pets took the Eurotunnel.
 For just a small charge, it’s a quick and easy way to cross the Channel.
 The journey takes just 35 minutes and you stay in your car with your pet.